oehrlis/oci-sec-ws/lab/ex00/1x00-Exercise.md

 ![Cloud Shell 04](../../images/cloud-shell-private-network-04.jpg)

 On top bar of the cloud shell, the new network is active.
+This requires a couple of seconds, please be patient.

 ![Cloud Shell 05](../../images/cloud-shell-private-network-05.jpg)